shri1984/study-images/phylogenetics_050523_DM.md

 ```
 Plot trees using generic function.
-Remember here we are just making tree strucure.
-But you can play around and make colourful trees using different functions.
+But you can play around and make colourful trees using different functions and packages.

 ```
 treeUPGMA <- ladderize(treeUPGMA) #This function reorganizes the internal structure of the tree to get the ladderized effect when plotted

 plot(treeUPGMA, main="A Simple UPGMA Tree")

+add.scale.bar()

 treeNJ <- ladderize(treeNJ) #This function reorganizes the internal structure of the tree to get the ladderized effect when plotted